 Polestar has not included HomeLink on any of its production vehicles.
 Owners of the Polestar 2 and Polestar 3 have no factory or aftermarket retrofit equivalent to the Tesla kit.

 The pattern across EV brands is uneven.
 Some manufacturers continue to include HomeLink as standard equipment.
 Others have made it optional or omitted it, often pointing buyers toward app-based integrations as a substitute.
 Whether that substitution actually works depends heavily on what the owner is trying to open and how far from the road it sits.
+And it isn’t only EVs: premium cars are dropping HomeLink across gas and electric lineups, and Honda has unbundled it into a myQ subscription.

 Why the app alternative falls short at gates